Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Most of what I found was not very helpful.

-One expert advises “the very best thing you can do is actually nothing.”
-(10)
+One expert advises that “the very best thing you can do is actually nothing.”

-Other typical suggestions are to control your breathing by taking deeps breaths or breathing into a paper bag.
+Other typical suggestions are to control your breathing by taking deep breaths or breathing into a paper bag.

-But deep breathing can sometimes make panic symptoms even worse!
-(11, 12)
+But deep breathing can sometimes make panic symptoms even worse.

-Another often recommended technique is to consciously relax your muscles.
+Another oft-recommended technique is to consciously relax your muscles.

-But as anyone who has had a panic attack can attest, it’s virtually impossible to relax in the middle of a panic attack.
+But, as anyone who has had a panic attack can attest, it’s virtually impossible to will yourself to relax in the middle of a panic attack.

 Other suggestions focus on managing your thoughts, such as picturing a happy place, thinking positive thoughts, or reciting a positive mantra such as “I am safe” or “This feeling will pass and I’ll be OK.”